itrnka/ha-framework/docs/app-configuration.md

 #### Part 1 - Application core

-App is created in bootstrap via app builder and builder class name must be defined in configuration.
-This builder must implements interface `ha\App\App\AppBuilder`.
-We can use default implementation `ha\App\App\AppBuilderDefault` (suitable for most cases, but in special cases we can use different implementation).
-App builder is object, which returns builded application instance.
+**App builder definition:** App is created in bootstrap via app builder.
+This builder creates single instance of our application and this instance is accessible from all parts of code via `$app = main();`.
+So builder class name must be defined in configuration for this functionality.
+This class must implementing interface `ha\App\App\AppBuilder`.
+We can also use default framework implementation `ha\App\App\AppBuilderDefault`.
+This is suitable for most cases, but we can use in special case also different implementation.
+We can simply change functionality of our app with our new implementation.
+This is unreal in most frameworks.
+So app builder is object, which builds and returns certain application instance with required interface implementation.

 ```php
 $cfg['app.builder.className'] = ha\App\App\AppBuilderDefault::class;
 ```

-Store environment name recieved from bootstrap: bootstrap initializes variable `$environmentName` and is usefull making this variable accessible later from our app.
+**Environment name:** Store environment name recieved from bootstrap: bootstrap declares variable `$environmentName` and this variable is accessible in this scope.
+Is very usefull making this variable accessible from our app as our pseudo global variable.

 ```php
 $cfg['app.environmentName'] = $environmentName;
 ```

-Application must have unique name in our OS (or in cluster).
+**Unique app name:** Application must have unique name in our OS (or in cluster).
 This name is used e.g. in cache, when cache requires unique key for some variable.
 For example, in APC(u) we must have prefix for variables (when app1 and app2 uses variable 'x', this variable must be different for app1 and app2 and therefore must be prefixed with unique string).
+Without this variable are data not unique in some systems and not unique value for this variable can cause large problems accross our applications.

 ```php
 $cfg['app.uniqueName'] = md5(__DIR__); // please use concrete name
 ```

-Root directory path for project (where is stored `public` and `php` directory).
+**Root directory path for project (project root):** Here is stored `public` and `php` directory.
 In our examples we use `{projectRoot}` string for this variable.

 ```php
 $cfg['app.rootDir'] = dirname(__DIR__);
 ```

-Public directory: here is our `index.php`.
+**Public directory path (document root):** Here is our `index.php`.
 By default is it `{projectRoot}/public` (this is highly recommended).
+This folder is document root in our server (e.g. nginx, apache, ...).

 ```php
 $cfg['app.publicDirHTTP'] = $cfg['app.rootDir'] . '/public';